DigiScore/digiscore.github.io/_posts/2021-11-26-The_Routledge_International_Handbook_of_Practice-Based_Research_&#8211;_Craig_Vear.md

 ---
 layout: post
 title: The Routledge International Handbook of Practice-Based Research &#8211; Craig Vear
-categories: None
+categories: Outputs
-share-img: None
+share-img: assets/img/outputs_banner.png
-cover-img: None
+cover-img: assets/img/outputs_banner.png
 ---
 <p><em>The Routledge International Handbook of Practice-Based Research</em>&nbsp;presents a cohesive framework with which to conduct practice-based research or to support, manage and supervise practice-based researchers.
 It has been written with an inclusive approach, with the intention of presenting deep and meaningful knowledge for the benefit of all readers.</p>